 Pre-Islamic Middle Eastern Art

 The Ancient Middle East collection features a group of objects produced between 3000 BCE and 600 CE.
 These artworks and artifacts illustrate the increased incidence of writing, of trade, of religions, of urban development and of imperial conquest in the great civilizations of the Ancient Middle East.
-Exhibits include: cuneiform clay tablets, carved stone reliefs, seals and carved gemstones, metalwork, pottery, glass, textiles and coins.
+Exhibits include: examples of ancient pottery, cuneiform clay tablets, carved stone reliefs, seals and carved gemstones, metalwork, glass, textiles and coins.
 One of the special highlights of the collection is the glazed brick Dragon from the Ishtar Gate at Babylon (604-562 BCE).

 Ancient Western Antiquities